Manaslu Base Camp Trek Itinerary

 Accommodation type on the trek

-Accommodation can be found with ease in the Manaslu region.
-It depends on your month of trek and how heavy traffic you may find on the trail.
-Toilets are mostly shared and can be outside of teahouses.
+Accommodation can be trekked with ease in the Manaslu region.
+It depends on your month of trek and how heavy the traffic may be on the trail.
+Toilets are mostly shared and can be outside of the teahouses.
 Heating is only available in the dining area.
-Foods are available in teahouses.
-You will stop in teahouses for lunch during the trek.
+Foods are available in the teahouses.
+You will stop in the tea houses for lunch during the trek.

 You can find wifi facilities in the tea houses.
 If there are a lot of users, there may be a problem with high-speed Internet.
 The Internet is sometimes very much necessary to travel far from your home.
 If you want to communicate back home, an SAT phone is available in tea houses.
 The SAT phone may have extra money to call back home.